-All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-All pupils and parents receive a copy of the policy/procedures on joining the school and the subject of bullying is addressed at regular intervals in PHRSE education.
+All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tacklingbullying procedures.
+All pupils and parents can access a the policy on the school website and the subject of bullying is addressed at regular intervals in PRHSE education.
 If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.